 with $E_{k_1}(m) = E_{k_1}(n) $ since $V_{k_1}(m) = \left\langle w_{1} \right\rangle = V_{k_1}(n)$.
 Thus, we obtain that $E_{k_1+2}(m) > E_{k_1+2}(n)$, which in turn implies that $E_j(m) > E_j(n)$ as a result of the perfect identity between the respective parity vectors of $m$ and $n$ on the last $k_2$ iterations.

 The general case easily follows by applying the transitivity of the usual order on real numbers. \end{proof}

-Let us recall that two positive integers have same parity vector of length $j$ if and only if they belong to the same congruence class modulo $2^j$.
+Recall that two positive integers have same parity vector of length $j$ if and only if they belong to the same congruence class modulo $2^j$.
 This remarkable property was a key element to establish that almost all positive integers have a finite stopping time (Definition \ref{def:st}) \cite{Eve77,Lag85,Ter76}.
-Moreover, this property is also helpful to determine the set of positive integers $n$ that minimizes or maximizes the remainders $E_j(n)$.
+Moreover, this property is helpful to determine the set of positive integers $n$ that minimize or maximize the remainders $E_j(n)$.